 1 t salt

-Pull the dough out and shape into a loaf while tucking the edges under the loaf.
-Place in greased pan in your oven on the lowest rack and let rise until double. (turning the light on will warm the oven and keep it a perfect raising temp) Usually around 30-45 minutes.
+Take the dough out and shape into a loaf while tucking the edges under.
+Place in greased loaf pan.
+Place in warmed oven and let rise until double. (turning the oven light on will keep the oven warm and keep it a perfect raising temp) Usually around 30-45 minutes.

 Just try not to eat the whole loaf while it's warm and layered with honey and butter.
 I dare you!
 I had to make a second loaf so my children could have sandwiches.

 **This bread is also delicious baked in the Sun Oven!!
 Make sure to preheat your sun oven for at least 20 minutes before baking.
 I let the bread rise in my kitchen oven until the dough is just over the top of the pan.
 I then mist the bread with water and bake about 30 minutes.
 Baking time depends on how warm your sun oven is.
 Misting the bread makes it brown in the sun oven, normally bread bakes without browning, so misting makes it brown.